Grande Prairie City Council

 Help dylan!

-To get on the Board and Executive Committee, I need your help at Convention!
+To become President, I need your help at Convention!
 Ways you can help:

 • Stickers: I will have “Dylan Bressey” stickers to put on your nametag or chest.
 Pick one up and put it on.
 Better yet: get a few friends to wear one with you!

-• Introduce Me: Help me touch base in person with with Mayors and other City Councillors.
+• Introduce Me: Help me touch base in person with with Mayors and other Councillors.

 • Flyers: Help me put out flyers on the Convention Hall tables.
 Touch base with me to arrange a time.

-• Vote: If you are eligible to vote for Director, Cities up to 500 000: make sure you you come out at 8am on Friday morning!
+• Vote: Make sure you you come out at 8am on Friday morning!